 The 1939 nickel series comprises five major categories determined by mint facility and production method.

-Regular circulation strikes were produced at three locations: Philadelphia (no mint mark), Denver (D), and San Francisco (S), each with distinct mintage volumes affecting rarity.
-Beyond circulation pieces, Philadelphia also struck specialized proof coins for collectors using polished planchets and specially prepared dies.
-Each category contains multiple die varieties, creating a complex collecting opportunity.
+Regular circulation strikes came from Philadelphia (no mint mark), Denver (D), and San Francisco (S).
+Beyond those, Philadelphia also struck specialized proof coins on polished planchets using specially prepared dies.
+Each category contains multiple die varieties, making this a rich and complex series to collect.

 1939 No Mint Mark Nickel Value

-Regular circulation strikes remain accessible to collectors, but premium quality specimens command substantial prices due to their transitional status and limited production window.
-According to PCGS auction records, the highest price achieved for a 1939 Philadelphia Reverse of 1938 nickel was $5,288 for an MS67+ specimen sold through Heritage Auctions in Feb 2014.
+PCGS auction records show the highest confirmed sale for a 1939 Philadelphia Reverse of 1938 nickel was $5,288 for an MS67+ specimen at Heritage Auctions in February 2014.

 1939 Reverse of 1938 Nickel Price/Grade Chart